 The College of the Florida Keys is located in the small town setting of Key West, Florida.

-If you want to see The College of the Florida Keys for yourself, plan a visit.
+If you would like to see The College of the Florida Keys for yourself, be sure to plan a visit!
 The best way to reach campus is to take U.S. Highway 1 to Key West, or book a flight to the nearest airport, Key West International.

 You can also take a virtual campus tour to get a sense of what The College of the Florida Keys and Key West are like without leaving home.